steven-lolong/vufind-result-grouping/README.md

 [Index]
 ...
 group = true
-group.field = "enter the name of your matchkey here" group.limit = 10
+group.field = "enter the field name separate by colon if field name more than one" group.limit = 10 group.expand = "enter the field name to be expand. the field name should be one of group.field. only contain one field name"
 ~~~

 ## User interface

 ### JavaScript
-Add `js/resultGrouping.js` to your theme configuration.
+Copy `res/theme/js/resultGrouping.js` to your theme folder and update the theme configuration.

 ### HTML / Templates